2nd Rhode Island town passes resolution to oppose gun bills

-HOPKINTON, R.I. — A second Rhode Island town has declared itself a so-called Second Amendment sanctuary to oppose the governor’s push for stricter gun-control laws.
+HOPKINTON, R.I. — A second Rhode Island town declared itself a so-called Second Amendment sanctuary Monday to oppose the governor’s push for stricter gun control laws.

-The Hopkinton Town Council passed a resolution Monday night.
-The Burrillville Town Council passed a similar resolution last month.

 Democratic Gov. Gina Raimondo wants a ban on guns in schools and a statewide ban on assault weapons and high-capacity magazines.
 The legislature is considering several gun-related proposals.
 Raimondo has said that if the stricter gun laws pass, she expects every single city and town to follow them, “period.”